|Nutrition Facts (per serving)|

 Make the Creole Seasoning

 In a small bowl, combine the paprika, salt, garlic powder, black pepper, onion powder, cayenne pepper, dried oregano, and dried thyme.

 Set aside 1 teaspoon and store the remaining seasoning for another use, covered, in a cool, dark place.

 Combine the butter, oil, garlic, Creole seasoning, and the black and cayenne peppers in the crockery insert of a slow cooker.

 Cover and cook on HIGH for 25 to 30 minutes.

 Meanwhile, peel the shrimp.

-Add the prepared shrimp to the slow cooker and stir to coat them with the oil and butter mixture.
+Add the prepared shrimp to the slow cooker and stir to coat them with the butter mixture.

 Cover and cook on HIGH for 20 to 30 minutes, stirring about halfway through the cooking time.
 The shrimp are done when they are opaque and pink in color.

 Remove them to a serving dish and pour the sauce over them.